 Overview

 The governance model in [ATIS-1000080] introduces an STI-Policy Administrator that bridges the governance aspects of STI with the protocol requirements to support digital certificates [RFC 5280] which are used by the SHAKEN framework [ATIS-1000074] to authenticate and verify telephone identities.
-Per the governance model and certificate management framework, the STI-PA maintains a list of valid STI-CAs to be provided to the Authentication and Verification services.
+Per the governance model and certificate management framework, the STI-PA maintains a list of trusted STI-CAs to be provided to the Authentication and Verification services.
 The STI-PA also provides for management of the Service Providers authorized to obtain certificates and provide STI functionality within the VoIP network.
-Note that the criteria by which an entity can serve as an STI-CA or a Service Provider are established by the STI-GA, the details of which are outside the scope of this document.
-This document effectively extends the roles and functions of the STI-PA beyond that defined in ATIS-1000080 per the following diagram:
+This document effectively extends the roles and functions of the STI-PA beyond those defined in [ATIS-1000080] per the following diagram:

 Figure 1: Governance Model for Certificate Management

-The Trust Authority Policy establishes the relationship between the STI Governance Authority (STI-GA) and the STI-PA’s operational responsibilities.
+Section 4 of this document describes a Trust Authority Policy that establishes the relationship between the STI Governance Authority (STI-GA) and the STI-PA’s operational responsibilities.

+In the context of SHAKEN, the approval of STI-CAs follows standard PKI practices, as outlined in [RFC 3647], including the definition of Certificate Policies as described in section 5.
+The STI-PA defines a Certificate Policy (CP) and the STI-CAs provide a Certification Practice Statement (CPS) describing their adherence to the Certificate Policy (CP) during the approval process.

+Details on the management of the list of STI-CAs are provided in section 6 and the management of the authorized Service Providers in section 7.

+STI-PA as Trust Authority

+As described in [ATIS-1000080], the STI-GA is responsible for:

+Establishing policies governing which entities can manage the PKI and issue STI certificates.

+Defining the policies and procedures governing which entities can acquire STI certificates.

-The STI-PA is external to the PKI; it does not issue certificates.
-However, the STI-PA maintains the Trust List of authorized STI-CAs which each establish their own PKI, per the following diagram:
+The STI-PA applies and enforces any policies established by the STI-GA in its role as the Trust Authority.
+In this role, the STI-PA serves as the Trust Authority to the relying parties in the PKI.
+The STI-PA maintains the Trust List of authorized STI-CAs which each establish their own PKI for issuing certificates, per the following diagram:

 Figure 2: Trust Model

-The STI-PA also serves as a Trust Anchor to the relying parties in the PKI by providing service providers with the Service Provider Code Token that is used by the STI-CA in determining whether the Service Provider requesting issuance of certificates is authorized.

 Each of the STI-CAs operates its own Root CA and PKI infrastructure similar to following diagram:

 Figure 3: PKI Model

-Section 4 outlines the responsibilities and functionality required of the STI-PA in its role as Trust Authority and the role of the STI-GA in establishing that function.
-The Certificate Policy and Certification Practice Statements are described in section 5.
-Details on the management of the list of STI-CAs are provided in section 6 and the management of the authorized Service providers in section 7.

-STI-PA as Trust Authority

-As described in [ATIS-1000080], the STI-GA is responsible for establishing the policies governing which entities can manage the PKI.
-The STI-GA defines the following:

-The criteria by which an entity is authorized to acquire STI certificates.

-The criteria by which an entity is authorized to issue STI certificates.

-The role of the STI-PA is to enforce the criteria as established by the STI-GA.
-Typically a Policy Management Authority (PMA) comprises a set of people responsible for ensuring that the established policies are being adhered to.
+In a multi-stakeholder PKI model, typically a Policy Management Authority (PMA) is established, comprising a set of people responsible for ensuring that the established policies are being adhered to.
 The set is typically comprised of the stakeholders (e.g., service providers in the case of SHAKEN).

-In the SHAKEN model, the STI-PA in its role as Trust Authority defines a Trust Authority Policy, including the following:
+The STI-PA defines a Trust Authority Policy, including the following:

-Trust shall not be inheri from other STI-CAs in the deployment of the SHAKEN framework (i.e., the STI-PA is the only trust authority).
+STI-CAs shall not inherit trust from other STI-CAs in the deployment of the SHAKEN framework (i.e., the STI-PA is the only trust authority).
 To preclude this, policy mapping shall be inhibited.

 An STI-PA may remove an STI-CA from the list of trusted STI-CAs based on specific criteria such as a failure to comply with the CP established by the STI-PA or other criteria as defined by the STI-GA.
 Typically, compliance is audited by the PMA and thus guidelines must be established for the timeframe in which an identified problem must be resolved.

+Other policies established by the STI-GA for operation of the STI-PA.